 Whether you’re rinsing your Invisalign or giving them a complete brush, never use hot water.
 Hot water will warp the plastic and since clear aligners are molded for an exact fit, even a slight change in their shape can make them ineffective.

-Invisalign with Tyler Dentist Ashley Jackson, DDS
+Invisalign with Tyler Dentist Ashley Laird, DDS

 If you have mild to moderate alignment issues, Invisalign can give you the smile you’ve always wanted.
 You wear each set for two weeks, and then switch to a fresh one.
-Tyler dentist Dr. Jackson and the team will want to check on your progress, so come in every 4-6 weeks for an update and more aligners.
+Tyler dentist Dr. Laird and the team will want to check on your progress, so come in every 4-6 weeks for an update and more aligners.
 For more information on Invisalign, the benefits, and how they work, visit our Invisalign page!